8 Caribbean Islands That Haven’t Been Overrun by Tourists (Yet)

 aerial view of paradise island

-Off the beaten path, there are a ton of not-super-touristy islands where you can live out that quintessential Caribbean vacation.
-If you're planning a trip in the coming weeks or months, be prepared to face inflated prices.
-Consider these legit ways to earn extra money to help offset your high travel costs.
+If you're planning a trip in the coming weeks or months, be prepared to face inflated prices, so you might want to consider these ways to earn extra money to help offset your high travel costs.

 Providencia Island, Colombia